Recursions, Trains, Trees, and Combinatorial Rod Set Algebra

 In rod set unions we assume that colors are all distinct, so

 In intersections and set differences we assume colors match as much as possible, so

 and

-\begin{definition} A \emph{rod train set}, or simply a \emph{train set}, is a set of rod trains.
-The \emph{net train count} $\rodcount(n,T)$ is the difference between the number of positive and negative trains of that length.
+\begin{definition} A \emph{rod train set}, or simply a \emph{train set}, is a set $T$ of rod trains with only finitely many trains of each length $n$.
+The \emph{net train count} $\rodcount(n,T)$ is the difference between the number of positive and negative trains of length $n$.

 For train set $T$ we write

 for the set of rods built from the nonempty trains in $T$.
 Thus $\rodcount(n,T) = \rodcount(n, \rod{T})$ when $n > 0$.